How to legally protect a business idea

 Monitor for infringements of your protected business ideas

 To protect a business idea from being stolen, you must be on the lookout for anyone infringing on your content.
-Monitor for infringements across all of your sales channels, as well as places you don’t currently sell your products or operate your business.
+Monitor for infringements across all of your sales channels, as well as places where you don’t currently sell your products or operate your business.

 Common places for IP infringements to occur include fake websites, Ecommerce marketplaces like Amazon and Shopify, and social media platforms like Facebook and Instagram.
 To best protect your business ideas and content, it’s important to monitor for infringements on as many of these channels as possible.